Tidal River Cabins

 Book now

-Perfect for families and small groups, the ever-popular Tidal River Cabins accommodate up to 6 people with a queen bed in one room and two bunk beds in the second room.
-These cabins are fully self-contained, including towels and linen, with a full kitchen and bathroom and feature a spacious central living area and outdoor deck.
+Perfect for families and small groups, the ever-popular Tidal River Cabins accommodate up to six people, with a queen bed in one room and two bunk beds in the second room.

-A spacious living area with gas heating, lounge seating and dining area overlooks a timber deck area for outdoor relaxation.
-A fully equipped kitchen includes a gas stove, microwave and a full size fridge.
-The bathroom includes a bath tub with a shower overhead.
-All linen and towels provided.
+A fully equipped kitchen includes a gas stove, microwave and a full-sized fridge.
+The bathroom includes a bathtub with a shower overhead.
+All linen and towels are provided.
 Cots are available for a fee.
-Parks Victoria will consider, but cannot guarantee your request for a specific cabin.
-Check in: 2pm Check out: 10am.

 Things To Do